DBMI/ExcelPostprocessor/README.md

                 </source_column>
             </sheet>
         </workbook>

-Run the app with:

-            excel_postprocess.exe --config <name of config file.xml>

-If the config file name is not specified, the app will look for the default file `excel_postprocessor.xml`.
+If the config file name is not specified, the app will look for the default file `excel_postprocess.xml`.
 The app creates a new Excel workbook for each worksheet to be processed.
+### Cleaning

-To handle variations in how data are present, you can add `<cleaning>` statements to define a regex `replace` statement:
+To handle errors in text, you can add `<cleaning>` statements to define a regex `replace` statement:

     <workbook>
             <name>test_data.xlsx</name>